Introduction to broadcasts

 What type of broadcast should I choose?

-You should send a newsletter if:
+You should use a one-time send if:

 - The data to personalize your message already exists in Customer.io.